 Bea Eggli is a Venezuelan photo-designer born in Caracas and she graduated from the Bern School of Design in 2016.
 She has participated in several joint and individual exhibitions in Switzerland and France.

-Her series CIUDADES INMATERIALES (Immaterial Cities) is on show in Encounters in 2017.
-This is a work of overlapping images that show the intangibility of memories; echoes of cities that are part of our lives.
-It is a hunt for identity that oscillates between the objectivity of reality and the subjectivity of perception, becoming an invitation to discover or rediscover cities travelled calmly, in a slow and epicurean way.
+Her series CIUDADES INMATERIALES (Immaterial Cities) was on show in Encounters in 2017.
+This was a work of overlapping images that showed the intangibility of memories; echoes of cities that are part of our lives.
+It was a hunt for identity that oscillates between the objectivity of reality and the subjectivity of perception, becoming an invitation to discover or rediscover cities travelled calmly, in a slow and epicurean way.

 CIUDADES INMATERIALES arises from the impossibility of grasping a single emblematic memory of an entire city.
 Squares, bridges, towers and monuments are merged in the form of new vedutas in ten shots whose vertical lines match thanks to a carefully studied composition of all the layers.
 The final result presents a personal perception of the character of the city.